Snack World: Anime

 Level-5 unveiled a CGI pilot film of the anime series during their "Level-5 Vision 2015 -The Beginning-" presentation on April 7, 2015, which showcased the overall premise and the main characters.
 The company later streamed an English dub of the pilot film on YouTube the following day.

-The regular series later premiered on TV Tokyo and its affiliates between April 13, 2017 and April 19, 2018 in Japan.
+The regular series later premiered on TV Tokyo and its affiliates between April 13, 2017, and April 19, 2018, in Japan.
 Level-5 president and CEO Akihiro Hino served as chief director and also handled the series composition, Takeshi Mori served as director, while Rei Kondoh composed the music.
 Dentsu, OLM, and TV Tokyo served as producers, while OLM Digital provided the animation production.

 The first three English dubbed episodes were screened at Anime Expo 2019.
 The series debuted on Cartoon Network channels in Australia and Southeast Asia in the fall of 2019.
 Crunchyroll began streaming the English dub in select Western countries on February 14, 2020.

 Merchandise

 The toy line by Takara Tomy consists of a series of "Jara" (ジャラ) and "Snacks" (スナック) that are embedded with NFC chips, which are sold in "TreJara Boxes" (トレジャラボックス).
 Jara are key chain weapon replicas, while Snacks are monster summon tokens.
 Both can interact with Snack World: Trejarers by placing them at the lower screen of the 3DS system, which grants players the same item or monsters in-game.
 Both can also be used in the Fairypon, a handheld device that allows users to hear special effects and play small games.

-Asomodee signed on to handle the European distribution of the toy line, along with other merchandise, which was set to launch in Fall 2018, but has not come up since its original announcement.
+Asmodee signed on to handle the European distribution of the toy line, along with other merchandise, which was set to launch in Fall 2018, but has not come up since its original announcement.